Sermons

 15 September 2019

-I read an interesting article a while ago about parents who forget their child in the back seat of their car and go off shopping or come home and forget their child is still in the car.
-As we know that can have tragic consequences particularly in summer.
-I was staggered when it was suggested… Read more
+I read an interesting article a while ago about parents who forget their child in the back seat of their car and go off shopping or come home and forget… Read more

 Year C 13th Sunday after Pentecost – Moulded by God